-Moab was born out of a brief incestuous encounter Lot had with his two daughters.
+Moab was born out of a brief incestuous encounter Lot, whose uncle was Abraham, had with his two daughters.
 The events took place shortly after he and his daughters fled the destruction of Sodom and Gomorrah (Genesis 19).

-Lot's eldest daughter had a child through him named Moab who was the founder of the Moabites.
-The younger daughter produces a son named Benammi who became the founder of the Ammonites (Genesis 19:31 - 38).
+Lot's incest with his eldest daughter produced a child named Moab who was the founder of the Moabites.
+His illicit sex with his younger daughter produced a son named Benammi who became the founder of the Ammonites (Genesis 19:31 - 38).

 Where did they live?

 Initially, the land of Moab entailed territory, east of the Jordan River, which was both north and south of the Arnon River.
-The Amorites, however, before they fought the Israelites under Moses, had taken Moabite land north of the Arnon River (Numbers 21:25 - 26).
-Moab's kingdom was reduced to territory south of the Arnon to the Zered River.
+The Amorites, however, before they fought the Israelites under Moses, had taken the territory north of the Arnon River (Numbers 21:25 - 26).
+The kingdom was reduced to territory south of the Arnon to the Zered River.

-God expressed forbid the Israelites from taking any Moabite land, as well as that which Edom and Ammon inhabited, as they sought to claim their inheritance in Canaan (Deuteronomy 2:4 - 5, 9, 19)
+God expressed forbid the Israelites from taking any of Moab's land, as well as that which Edom and Ammon inhabited, as they sought to claim their inheritance in Canaan (Deuteronomy 2:4 - 5, 9, 19).

 Interactions with Israel

 Moab, with the help of Ammon and Amalek, defeated Israel in battle and dominated them for eighteen years.
-It took Ehud, who later became a Judge, to free them from Moabite domination (Judges 3:21 - 30).
+It took Ehud, who later became a Judge in Israel, to free God's people of this domination (Judges 3:21 - 30).

-Moab fought Israel during Saul's reign (1Samuel 14:47) and was later conquered by King David.
-Moabite gifts to Israel, likely in the form of yearly tribute money, were one of the ways David grew rich (2Samuel 8:2).
+They also fought Israel during Saul's reign (1Samuel 14:47) and was later conquered by King David.
+Their gifts to Israel, likely in the form of yearly tribute money, were one of the ways David grew rich (2Samuel 8:2).

-The Moabite's chief god, named Chemosh, was one of the many false deities King Solomon indulged himself and his wives in worshipping.
+The chief God of these people, named Chemosh, was one of the many false deities King Solomon indulged himself and his wives in worshipping.
 Such worship was part of the reason why Israel was split into two separate nations after Solomon's death (1Kings 11:11, 29 - 32)!

 Genesis 19:36 - 37